 This intermediate course will provide students the opportunity to explore human diversity in the Spanish-speaking world, in both historical and contemporary contexts.
-Through reading, viewing and writing activities students will gain an understanding of the complexities of identity, ethnicity and multiculturalism
+Through reading, viewing and writing activities students will gain an understanding of the complexities of identity, ethnicity and multiculturalism across the Hispanic world, including the United States.
+The course will aid students in developing language skills to express and support opinion.
+Every year.
+Prerequisite: 4 sem. hr. of 200-level coursework in Spanish.

-270: Cultures and Languages Across the Curriculum Module.
+270. Cultures and Languages Across the Curriculum Module.
 1 semester hour